IELTS Writing Task 2 sample answer (band score 8-9)

 Sample Answer 4: [Partial Agreement]

-Some people believe that the government should invest more money in the rail system and build more railroads rather than diverting funds to improving highways and road transportation systems.
-I partially agree with the statement, but I also believe that the decision of building railways or roads should be made based on the geography of the country.
+Some people believe that the government should invest more in the rail system and build more railroads rather than diverting funds to improve highways and road transportation systems.
+I partially agree with the statement as I believe that the decision to build railways or roads should be made based on the geography and requirements of the country, and a balance in developing both systems will bring far better results.

-But a government needs to do some feasibility studies about the geological conditions of an area before planning to improve railroads.
+To begin with, when a country has extensive rail networks, it will positively affect the logistic costs.
+The selling price of many goods would be cheaper since a single locomotive will carry tonnes of crops, goods or liquor.
+However, a government needs to do some feasibility studies about the geological conditions of an area before planning to improve railroads.
 It is a fact that some areas might not be suitable for railways, as those areas might have swamps or rocky mountains, for example.
-If the government finalise building railway networks, the investment cost might be unreasonably high.
+In such areas, the government should focus on improving road or water transportation.
 For instance, Borneo in Indonesia is one of the largest islands in the world, but most of the areas are swamps.
 So it is not suitable for railroads but good for an integrated water and road transportation system.

 [By - Darwin Lesmana]